-It’s hard to get too excited about modern-day UFOs, since most of them are just advanced military vehicles.
+It’s hard to get too excited about modern-day UFOs, since so many of them are obviously advanced military vehicles.
 But I’m intrigued when I read about UFO encounters that took place a hundred years ago or more, such as this one:

 Apr.
 15, 1897 Perry Springs (Missouri).
 A passenger train on the Wabash line, going toward Quincy, was followed by a low-flying object for 15 min between Perry Springs and Hersman.
 All the passengers saw the craft, which had a red and white light.
 After Hersman it flew ahead of the train and disappeared rapidly, although the train was then running at 65 km/h.

 This story appears in the Magonia Database, which tracks 100 years of UFO encounters, from 1868 to 1968.
 The database was assembled by Jacques Vallée, upon whom the French scientist in Close Encounters of the Third Kind is based.
 It originally appeared in his recently reissued classic book, Passport to Magonia, whose main idea has been summarized thus:

 …[UFO] beliefs identical to those held today have recurred throughout recorded history and under forms best adapted to the believer’s country, race, and social regime.
 If we take a wide sample of this historical material, we find that it is organized around one central theme: visitation by an aerial people from one or more remote, legendary countries.
 The names and attributes vary, but the main idea clearly does not.
 Magonia, heaven, hell, Elfland – all such places have in common one characteristic: we are unable to reach them alive, except on very special occasions.

 In Passport to Magonia, Vallée investigates hundreds of intriguing incidents going back to ancient times, for instance: